Transaero: Early years

 Transaero began as a charter airline with aircraft leased from Aeroflot.
 It was incorporated as a joint-stock company on 28 December 1990 and was the first private company approved for scheduled passenger services in the Soviet Union.
 Its first charter service was Moscow to Tel Aviv on 5 November 1991.
 In July 1992, Transaero received its own Ilyushin Il-86.
-It became the first privately owned airline to operate scheduled flights in Russia when it launched its Moscow–Alykel Airport, Norilsk flight in January 1993 followed by Kiev, Sochi and Almaty later the same year.
+It became the first privately owned airline to operate scheduled flights in Russia when it launched its Moscow–Alykel Airport, Norilsk flight in January 1993, followed by Kyiv, Sochi and Almaty later the same year.
 Its first international scheduled route outside the former Soviet Union was from Moscow to Tel Aviv in November 1993.

 In April 1993, Transaero started operating Western-made aircraft when it received its first Boeing 737-200, followed by its first Boeing 757-200 in April 1994.

 Transaero was also the first Russian airline with a frequent flyer program, which it established in 1995.
 It was also the first Russian airline with a Federal Aviation Administration aircraft maintenance certificate, which it obtained in 1997.
 In December 1998 a weekly service between Moscow and London Gatwick commenced.
 Transaero operated its first Boeing 737-700 in 1998, followed by Boeing 767-200 and Boeing 737-300 in 2002 and Boeing 767-300 and Boeing 737-400 in 2003.
-An agreement was signed to purchase 10 Tupolev Tu-214-300 in the same year.
+An agreement was signed to purchase 10 Tupolev Tu-214-300 aircraft in the same year.
 In 2005, Transaero became the first Russian passenger airline to operate the Boeing 747 when it started services on 11 July 2005 with a leased, ex-Virgin Atlantic Boeing 747-200 on scheduled services from Moscow to Tel Aviv.
 The aircraft would also operate summer charter flights to holiday destinations.

 In May 2005, Transaero added a flight between Moscow and Montreal, marking the first time the airline flew to Canada.
 On 21 June 2006, Transaero also began operating nonstop flights between Moscow and Toronto.
 The service to Toronto was temporarily suspended in September 2008, but was later restored, whereas the service to Montreal was cancelled in 2009.

 It was reported in 2007 that Transaero negotiated a deal with Continental Airlines to purchase 10 of the Boeing 737-500 aircraft still in Continental's fleet.
-In November 2007 the airline announced a new scheduled bi-weekly service between Moscow and Sydney, Australia via Hong Kong, using Boeing 767-300 aircraft; commencing 24 December 2007, although the route was later terminated.
+In November 2007, the airline announced a new scheduled bi-weekly service between Moscow and Sydney, Australia via Hong Kong, using Boeing 767-300 aircraft; commencing 24 December 2007, although the route was later terminated.
 Transaero also started to replace all of its Boeing 747-200s with used Boeing 747-400s at the end of 2007.